 Editing is the first step to ready your draft for publication.
 It may require light, medium, or heavy editing, and multiple passes may be necessary.

 We’ll skip discussion of developmental or structural vs. line or stylistic vs. content or copyediting here.
 That gets into the weeds and they can overlap.
-Enough to say: some writing needs more work, some less.
+For now, it’s enough to say: some writing needs more work, some less.

 And even self-edited copy can benefit from a fresh set of eyes.
 The writer is too close to their own writing and can easily overlook issues.